evanJensengit/UWB-Hacks-From-Home/README.md

 ***
 ## Implementation Details
 **Front-end**
 <br/>We came up with the design and created the wireframes for every page using Figma.
-We then utilized HTML, CSS, and JavaScript to build our website.
+We then utilized HTML, CSS, and JavaScript to build our website.<br/>
+Check out the prototype of our website's design on <a href="https://www.figma.com/proto/I42E4Uyyi7FMWuUziAdV8B/Website?node-id=3%3A7&scaling=min-zoom&page-id=0%3A1">Figma</a>.

 **Back-end**
 * Azure - hosted website in the cloud to be publicly accessible on Microsoft Azure